mgifford/drupal-security/src/drupal.rst

 developers need to understand why they should not commit these modules and take care to double-check what they're about to deploy.

-Some popular development modules which should not be present on any shared website include:
+Some popular development modules which should only be used for testing and not available on any public facing websites:

+`Coder`_ (7/8)
+  This module is very useful for ensuring your code conforms to coding standards but can be used to display the PHP that makes up modules.

 `Delete all`_
   This module allows someone with sufficient privileges to delete all content and users on a site.

-`Devel`_ (6/7/8)
+`Devel`_ (7/8)
   Besides letting users run arbitrary PHP from any page, Devel can be configured to display backtraces, raw database queries and their results, display raw variables, and disable caching, among other things.